Networking-programming-chat/chachat/README.md

 client sends "broadcast" message to all people in the channel: the server check the client's channel, and finds all other clients who in the same channel.
 Forwards the message to their servers.

+##Database

+Unit tests to test the database usage functions

+- To compile, run `make dbtest` in server_side
+- To run, run the `dbtest` binary

+## Inter-thread communication

+Unit tests to test the inter-thread communication module

+- To compile, run `make threadtest` in server_side
+- To run, run the `threadtest` binary

 #8.
 Distribution of work
 - Jussi: Databases on servers, threading